About

 Organisation

-The organisation of the North Sea Energy programme consists of the Steering Committee <WIE ZIJN DAT?????> the Program Manager and a Program Management Team.
-Advisory roles are reserved for the Sounding Board, the Review Council and the communications team.
+The organisation of the North Sea Energy programme consists of the Program Management Team, supported by the Communication & Dissemination Team.
+Advisory roles are reserved for the Steering Committee, the Sounding Board and the Review Council.

 The Program Management Team (PMT): Madelaine Halter: Program Manager; Joris Koornneef: Science Manager; René Peters: Business director.

-They are supported by: Geeke Wiltink: Assistent; Susan Kimkes: Communications Lead; Mariken Betsema: Dissemination Lead.
+They are supported by: Geeke Wiltink: Assistent; Susan Kimkes: Communications Lead; Mariken Betsema: Dissemination Lead; Jylles van der Vliet: Communication & Dissemination.

 As Partners, organisations, companies and knowledge institutions in the programme share a connection to the North Sea.
 As an Innovation Line within the TKI New Gas, the North Sea Energy programme is supported by the Energy Innovation NL.